-More aggressive treatment not necessary for men with a family history of prostate cancerOctober 5th, 2011 in Cancer /
+More aggressive treatment not necessary for men with a family history of prostate cancerOctober 5, 2011 in Medicine & Health / Cancer

 Approximately 10-20 percent of prostate cancer patients have a family history of the disease.
 There are three major factors that are used to evaluate the extent and aggressiveness of prostate cancer, help make treatment decisions, and estimate prognosis: the Prostate Specific Antigen Level (PSA), Gleason score (GS) from the biopsy, and the digital rectal exam findings (DRE).
 However, men with a family history of prostate cancer have often been feared to have a more aggressive form of the disease not otherwise represented by these three factors and therefore are sometimes urged to undergo more aggressive treatment.